costicaaa/hugo-blog/content/posts/creating-a-free-blogging-system-quick-guide/index.md

 ## Closing notes

-Hopefully, this provides a good-enough guide so that anyone can test out the "free blogging system" I came up with.
+Hopefully, this provides a good-enough guide so that anyone, or future self, can test out the [free blogging system](https://costica.dev/posts/creating-a-free-blogging-system) I came up with.

-However, it is not ideal and some things are missing:
-* the deployment pipeline is not perfect
-* it uses the default site name generated by `netlify`

 That was it.
-Thank you.
+Hope it helps.
 By-bye!